jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

 The system will not attempt to aggressively validate the request, but the request must still be well-formed in order to succeed, so you may still receive a validation error.

-On a successful call to this endpoint, your notification will be accepted into PubRouter where it will be queued for subsequent processing and routing to matched repositories.
+On a successful call to this endpoint, your notification will be accepted into Publications Router where it will be queued for subsequent processing and routing to matched repositories.

 ## Single notification submission (POST /notification)